MuJlblii/fe-test-exercise/README.md

 When the Refresh button is pressed, the widget should request new data from the endpoint and replace the previous message with the response data from the server.
 In case of failure an error message should be displayed instead.
 When the Auto-Refresh checkbox is selected, the widget should start requesting new data from the endpoint every 3 seconds and replace the previous content of the widget with the response data from the server after each request.
 In case of failure an error message should be displayed and the widget should continue trying to load fresh data.
 When the Auto-Refresh checkbox is unselected, the widget should stop requesting new data from the endpoint and leave the previous widget content

-A very simple ToDo app.
+## A very simple ToDo app.
+#### I have created toDo app like Trello in command, you can explorer it by the link https://github.com/MuJlblii/project-management-app/blob/main/README.md

 There should be:
 - a main page: a Login form if user not authorised and something like "Hello {{ login }}" when authorised.